RoboJackets/mjackets-api/docs/contributing/index.rst

 Style and Formatting
 ********************
-In order to keep the code more readable, code should be formatted and styled uniformly according to the `Google C++ Style Guide`_ .
-This would be difficult to coordinate across multiple users, so we have a program that automatically restyles the code for you.
+In order to keep the code more readable, code for APIs, drivers, and tests should be formatted and styled uniformly according to the `Google C++ Style Guide`_ .
+This would be difficult to coordinate across multiple users, so we include the ClangFormat utility to automatically restyle the code for you.
 If you submit a pull request before restyling the code, it will likely fail the CI style check.
-You can auto-format the code by running `make pretty`.
+You can auto-format the code by running `make format`.
 If you have a lot of code, you may have to run this a few times.
-You can check if the style is passing by running `make checkstyle`.
+You can check if the style is passing by running `make checkformat` from the `utilities` directory.
 If there are no errors, then you are good to go.

 .. _Google C++ Style Guide: